ARN Media

 ARN Media Ltd., formerly Here, There & Everywhere and APN News & Media, is an Australian media company.
-Divisions include broadcast radio and Out-of-home advertising.
+Divisions include broadcast radio and out-of-home advertising.
 The company previously had assets in New Zealand, and previously owned Adshel, APN Outdoor and Gfinity eSports in Australia.
 Its commercial radio stations include the Gold Network, KIIS Network, CADA, ARN Regional and iHeartRadio brands.

 The company operates the ARN News service in Australia, which uses international correspondents and source news stories from AAP in Australia, CNN from the United States and Sky News and Independent Radio News from the United Kingdom.
 ARN has newsrooms in Sydney, Melbourne, Canberra, Brisbane and Adelaide.

 Originally ARN was a joint venture of APN News & Media and Clear Channel (now iHeartMedia).
 On 19 February 2014, it was reported that APN News & Media had agreed to purchase Clear Channel's 50% stake in the ARN.
 As a result, ARN is now fully owned by ARN Media.
 The company continues to operate the Australian version of iHeartRadio.

 Until 2014, ARN also included New Zealand radio networks Newstalk ZB, Classic Hits FM, ZM, Radio Sport, Radio Hauraki, Easy Mix, Flava and Coast under umbrella company The Radio Network.
-These are now part of the New Zealand Media and Entertainment.
+These are now part of New Zealand Media and Entertainment.

 In August 2021, the company removed the words 'Australian Radio Network' from its name, now being known as simply ARN.
 Three months later, in November 2021, Here, There & Everywhere, ARN's parent company, purchased Grant Broadcasters, who intend to integrate it with its own business by January 2022.
 The deal was finalised on 4 January 2022.

 Having already acquired a 15% stake in Southern Cross Austereo (SCA) earlier in the year, in October 2023 ARN launched a takeover offer for SCA in partnership with Anchorage Capital Partners.
 To satisfy Australian Communications & Media Authority regulations that allow one party to only own two radio stations in one market, in capital cities ARN would add the Triple M network to the KIIS Network, while Anchorage Capital Partners would control the Hit and Pure Gold networks.

 In 2015, HT&E's two largest shareholders were the Australian fund manager Allan Gray Australia and News Corp Australia.
 Irish company Independent News & Media and Denis O'Brien's Baycliffe held an approximately 30% stake in the company before selling it in March 2015.